tnear/linux/find.md

 newlines | word count | characters
 ```

-'find' outputs file paths, so this means there are 8085 files (first col)
+`find` outputs file paths, so this means there are 8085 files (first col)

 ## Case insensitive find for file names containing 'hello'
 ```